Meta-analysis of Bayesian analyses: Meta-analysis of Bayesian analyses

 \section{Meta-analysis of Bayesian analyses}

-We now turn to a practical view of the framework developed in the previous section.
-To this end, it is convenient to work with densities instead of measures.
 We are motivated by the problem of conducting meta-analysis for Bayesian analyses summarized as posterior distributions, and refer to our framework as \emph{meta-analysis of Bayesian analyses} (MBA).
-The central belief updates of the framework are given in Equations (\ref{eq:posterior_uncertain_obs_density}) and (\ref{eq:update_pi_j}), which update beliefs regarding global and local effects, respectively.
-Figures \ref{fig:bp_varphi} and \ref{fig:bp_theta} visualize the updates by interpreting them as message passing in probabilistic graphical models.
+The central updates of the framework are given in Equations (\ref{eq:posterior_uncertain_obs_density}) and (\ref{eq:update_pi_j}) below, which update beliefs on global and local effects, respectively.

-To reiterate the setting laid out in Section~\ref{sec:intro}, we assume that a set of posterior density functions $\{\pi_1,\ldots,\pi_J\}$ is available, each expressing a belief about the value of a corresponding quantity of interest in a set $\{\theta_1,\ldots,\theta_J\}$.
-While the density functions can be thought of as resulting from previously conducted Bayesian analyses, it is worth pointing out that from a methodological point of view, we are agnostic to \emph{how} they have been formed; instead of posteriors, some (or all) of the $\pi_j$'s could be purely subjective prior beliefs, or as discussed in Section~\ref{sec:theory}, even directly observed values.